verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/command_line_usage.rst

     ``blend`` uses a weighted sum of timing criticality, the number of tightly coupled blocks connected to the primitive, and the number of its external inputs.

+    ``max_pins`` selects primitives with the most number of pins (which may be used, or unused).

+    ``max_input_pins`` selects primitives with the most number of input pins (which may be used, or unused).

+    ``blend2`` An alternative blend formulation taking into account both used and unused pin counts, number of tightly coupled blocks and criticality.

     **Default**: ``blend`` if timing_driven_clustering is on; ``max_inputs`` otherwise.

 .. option:: --clustering_pin_feasibility_filter {on | off}